VirusTotal/yara-x/site/content/docs/cli/commands.md

 ### --output-format \<FORMAT\>

 Specify the output format.
-Available options are `text` and `ndjson`.
+Available options are `text`, `ndjson` and `json`.
 By default, the output format is `text`.
-The `ndjson` format, which stands for newline-delimited JSON, presents the results as one JSON object per line.
-Each JSON object details the matches for a single file.
-Here is an example output:
+The `ndjson` format, which stands for newline-delimited JSON, presents the results as one JSON object per line, while the `json` format outputs a single JSON object the end of the scan.

+This is an example of the output produced by the `ndjson` format, where each JSON object details the matches for a single file:

 ```text
 {"path": "onefile.exe","rules": [{"identifier": "some_rule"}]}